 Do I Need a Factoring Company To Be Successful As An Owner-Operator?

 You can run your trucking business perfectly fine without the services of a factoring company.
-You will have to plan ahead for the lengthy wait times on getting paid by your customers, but you won’t be out the fees and percentage cut taken by a factoring company.
-Ultimately, factoring is a quality of life upgrade for a price and many owner-operators have been successful with the use of factoring.
+Of course, you will have to plan for the lengthy wait times on getting paid by your customers, but you won’t be out the fees and percentage cut taken by a factoring company.
+Ultimately, factoring is a quality-of-life upgrade for a price, and many owner-operators have successfully used factoring.

-At CloudTrucks we have developed a better way to give you payment on demand.
+At CloudTrucks, we have developed a better way to give you payment on demand.
 Every driver who signs up with CloudTrucks is eligible for our CT Cash card.
-With the CT Cash card you receive instant payments for a much smaller fee than any factoring company out there.
-Owner-operators receive additional perks such as:
+You will receive instant payments for a much smaller fee than any factoring company.
+In addition, owner-operators receive additional perks such as:

 - The ability to operate under our MC authority with Virtual Carrier or on your own with our Flex program.